cartesi/docs/cartesi-rollups/development/asset-handling.md

 By calling [`relayDAppAddress()`](../rollups-apis/json-rpc/relays/relays.md), function of the `DAppAddressRelay` contract, it adds the dApp’s address as a new input for the Cartesi dApp to process.
 Next, the off-chain machine uses this address to generate a voucher for execution at the [`executeVoucher()`](../rollups-apis/json-rpc/application.md/#executevoucher) function of the `CartesiDApp` contract.

-:::note epoch duration
+:::note epoch length
-By default, Cartesi nodes close one epoch every couple of days.
-You can [manually set the epoch duration](./cli-commands.md/#run) to facilitate quicker asset-handling methods.
+By default, Cartesi nodes close one epoch every 7200 blocks.
+You can [manually set the epoch length](./cli-commands.md/#run) to facilitate quicker asset-handling methods.
 :::

 Here are the function signatures used by vouchers to withdraw the different types of assets: